-Mode bits allow a series of Quad I/O DDR commands to eliminate the 8-bit instruction after the first command sends a complementary mode bit pattern, as shown in Figure 9.35, DDR Quad I/O Read Initial Access (EDh or EEh) on page 102.
-This feature removes the need for the 8-bit SDR instruction sequence and dramatically reduces initial access times (improves XIP performance).
+Mode bits allow a series of Quad I/O DDR commands to eliminate the 8 bit instruction after the first command sends a complementary mode bit pattern, as shown in Figure 9.38 and Figure 9.40.
+This feature removes the need for the eight bit SDR instruction sequence and dramatically reduces initial access times (improves XIP performance).
 The Mode bits control the length of the next DDR Quad I/O Read operation through the inclusion or exclusion of the first byte instruction code.
-If the upper nibble (IO[7:4]) and lower nibble (IO[3:0]) of the Mode bits are complementary (i.e. 5h and Ah) the device transitions to Continuous DDR Quad I/O Read mode and the next address can be entered (after CS# is raised high and then asserted low) without requiring the EDh or EEh instruction, as shown in Figure 9.36, Continuous DDR Quad I/O Read Subsequent Access (EDh or EEh) on page 102, thus eliminating eight cycles from the command sequence.
-The following sequences will release the device from Continuous DDR Quad I/O Read mode; after which, the device can accept standard SPI commands:
+If the upper nibble (IO[7:4]) and lower nibble (IO[3:0]) of the Mode bits are complementary (i.e. 5h and Ah) the device transitions to Continuous DDR